huanwu-econ/huanwu-econ.github.io/_pages/about.md

 **Welcome!**

-I am a Ph.D. candidate from [Department of Economics in University of North Carolina at Chapel Hill](https://econ.unc.edu/) in the United States.
+I am a Ph.D. candidate in the [Department of Economics at the University of North Carolina at Chapel Hill,](https://econ.unc.edu/) United States.

-My research interests focuses on **econometrics**, especially
+My research interests focus on **econometrics**, particularly on

 * Causal Inference
 * Spillover Effects

-with applications to labor economics and industrial organization.
+with applications to applied microeconomics and industrial organization.

 **I am on the 2025-2026 job market.** You can reach me at [**huan.wu@unc.edu**](mailto:huan.wu@unc.edu).